 - How you should address them.

-You may find that many URLs in this section have been excluded for the right reasons.
+You may find that many URLs in the Not indexed section have been excluded for the right reasons.
 But it’s important to regularly check which URLs are not indexed and why to ensure your critical URLs are not kept out of the index.